Skip to content

 All involved in the production will refer to the Game Design Document (GDD), the bible for the entire process.
 This is a living document that is written early in the process that defines the design and direction of the game.

 As testing and production glitches are smoothed over, the GDD will be amended to assist in the development and keep production on track.
-It will also contain important information about the end player the product is targeted, as this will help define features that will appeal to the intended audience.
+It will also contain important information about the end player to whom the product is targeted, as this will help define features that will appeal to the intended audience.

 Quality assurance (QA) is one of the vital final stages of development.
 QA testers are brought in to identify any faults or bugs.
 They push the game to its limits to determine how robust it is.
 They also provide valuable feedback on the user experience.